github/docs/content/codespaces/managing-codespaces-for-your-organization/enabling-or-disabling-github-codespaces-for-your-organization.md

 ## Enabling or disabling {% data variables.product.prodname_github_codespaces %}

-{% note %}
+> [!NOTE]

-**Note:** If you remove a user's access to {% data variables.product.prodname_github_codespaces %}, the user will immediately be unable to open existing codespaces they have created from your organization's private {% ifversion ghec %}and internal {% endif %}repositories.
+> If you remove a user's access to {% data variables.product.prodname_github_codespaces %}, the user will immediately be unable to open existing codespaces they have created from your organization's private {% ifversion ghec %}and internal {% endif %}repositories.
 For more information, see "[About changing your settings](#about-changing-your-settings)."

-{% endnote %}

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}